drshahizan/research-design/materials/rq.md

 4. **"What are the challenges in implementing quantum computing, and what potential solutions exist?"**: This question is clear, focused (on quantum computing), complex (requires understanding of quantum computing principles and challenges), and arguable (different solutions can be proposed and evaluated).

 5. **"How can artificial intelligence be integrated into healthcare to improve patient outcomes?"**: This question is clear, focused (on AI in healthcare), complex (requires understanding of AI and healthcare systems), and arguable (the impact of AI on patient outcomes can be debated).

-PS:  What do you think is the most challenging aspect of crafting a research question?
+**The Challenge of Balance:**

+The most challenging aspect of crafting a research question lies in achieving the right balance.
+The question should be specific enough to be answerable through research, while remaining broad enough to be interesting and allow for exploration and discovery.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/MCSD1043/issues) for any improvements, suggestions or errors in the content.